Delegation Skills

 • Is there sufficient time for this person to complete the work you are delegating?

 • Are your instructions clear about what needs to be done?
-Have you clearly articulated those instructions?
+Have you clearly articulated those instructions and provided context and support for the delegated tasks?

 • Have you given the delegatee a chance to ask questions?
 (Tip: If your team members are not asking questions, assess whether you have created an environment where they can ask questions without feeling “stupid” or intimidated.)